2023 Winner and Finalists

 - There are many ways to define work that can be held up as an example of fairness.
 A letter explaining clearly why the entry is exemplary of fairness and how the work was developed, reported and presented to readers in the context of fairness is required.
 Also describe any special obstacles overcome in obtaining information as well as the impact of the articles on the public interest, such as official investigations and reforms.

-- All submissions must have been published in a U.S. newspaper or magazine or on the newspaper or magazine’s website during 2023.
+- All submissions must have been published in a U.S. newspaper or magazine or on the newspaper or magazine’s website during 2024.
 Web-based news organizations may also submit entries, but no broadcast-only entries are allowed.
-The principle audience for all entries should be readers rather than listeners or viewers.
+The principal audience for all entries should be readers rather than listeners or viewers.

 Applications for the 2024 Taylor Award are now being accepted.
 The deadline for submissions is January 22, 2025.